ovh/docs/pages/public_cloud/ai_machine_learning/notebook_tuto_15_finetune_export_onnx_model/guide.en-gb.md

 #### Resources

-Using GPUs is recommended to train the image classification modèle: **densenet121**.
+Using GPUs is recommended to train the image classification model: **densenet121**.

 > [!primary]
 >